Representation Learning with Statistical Independence to Mitigate Bias: Experiments

 Table \ref{tab:results} shows the diagnosis prediction accuracy of BR-Net in comparison with baseline methods.
 BR-Net results in the most accurate prediction in terms of balanced accuracy (bAcc) and $F_1$-score, while it also learns the least biased features in terms of $dcor^2$ and MI.
-This indicates BR-Net alleviates the "competing equilibrium" issue in the task bias by pursuing conditional independence (CTRL) between features and age.
-While the multi-task model produces a higher AUC, it is also the most biased model as it learns features with highest dependency w.r.t. age.
+Although prior works \cite{xie2017controllable} suggested that improving fairness of the model may reduce prediction accuracy due to the ``competing equilibrium'' between $\CC$ and $\BP$, our results on this relatively small dataset indicate that naive classifiers may easily overfit to the aging (bias) effect and therefore result in lower accuracy in HIV classification.
+On the other hand, BR-Net alleviates the ``competing equilibrium'' issue in the task bias by pursuing conditional independence (CTRL) between features and age.
+While the multi-task model produces a higher AUC, it is also the most biased model as it simultaneously leverages both age and HIV cues for prediction.
 This result is also supported by Fig.~\ref{fig:hivcorr}, where the distance correlation for BR-Net decreases with the adversarial training and increases for Multi-task.
 The MSE-based adversarial loss \cite{sadeghi2019global} yields unstable $dcor^2$ measures potentially due to the ill-posed optimization of maximizing $\ell_2$ distance.
 Moreover, minimizing the statistical association between the bias and predicted label $\y$ \cite{zafar17a} does not necessarily lead to unbiased features (green curve Fig. \ref{fig:hivcorr}).
-The t-SNE projections of the learned feature spaces are visualized in Fig. \ref{fig:hivcorr}.
-The feature space learned by the vanilla model forms a clear association with age, as older subjects are concentrated on the top left region of the space.
-This again suggests predictions from the baseline may be dependent on age rather than true HIV markers.
-Whereas, our method results in a space with no apparent bias to age.
 In addition, we record the true positive and true negative rate of BR-net for each training iteration.
 As shown in Fig.~\ref{fig:hiv_accplot}, the baseline tends to predict most subjects as CTRLs (high true negative rate).
 This is potentially caused by the CTRL group having a wider age distribution, so an age-dependent predictor would bias the prediction towards CTRL.
-When controlling age as a protected variable, BR-Net reliably results in balanced true positive and true negative rates.
+When controlling for age, BR-Net reliably results in balanced true positive and true negative rates.